Parliament Hill rehabilitation: Centre Block

 A major rehabilitation of Centre Block is currently underway.
 The building has been emptied prior to initiating the rehabilitation, which aims to restore the building's crumbling stonework, frescos and stained glass and also replacing mechanical, electrical and fire safety systems.
 Until the major rehabilitation begun, maintenance and repair work was carried out.

 The Centre Block closed on December 12, 2018, and renovations may take up to 2028 or longer.

 East Block

 The exterior rehabilitation work underway on the East Block aims to preserve the building's distinctive characteristics.
 Planning and building investigation work is underway and will include an upgrade to the masonry work on the 1867 Wing of the building.
 Rehabilitation work has also begun on the Northwest Tower, which will include structural and seismic reinforcement and the installation of a new copper roof.

-The East Block rehabilitation work is scheduled to be complete by 2022.
+The East Block exterior rehabilitation work (Phase 1) was completed in 2022 and currently assessing Phase 2 restoration and modernization of the building and thus building will remain vacant.